hamidrahmani/GettingStarted_Buildroot/README.md

 The following releases are currently available.
 - v1.0 → Base code from the official Buildroot source
 - artifact_v → Includes the compiled build artifacts
-- sdcard_v → Contains the complete sdcard.img for flashing
+- image_v → Contains the complete sdcard.img for flashing